valenber/yaba/_docs/dev_log.md

 ## 08/12/2023

-### TIL how to connect containers together using docker compose and nginx
+### Learn how to connect containers together using docker compose and nginx

 I used one nginx service to route the requests, another one to serve the web client, and in the third service I ran a node app that exposed an endpoint.
 The